Joint Stock Company Kaspi.kz (KSPI) Investors Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

 LOS ANGELES, Jan.
-24, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Joint Stock Company Kaspi.kz ("Kaspi" or the "Company") (NASDAQ: KSPI).
+28, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Joint Stock Company Kaspi.kz ("Kaspi" or the "Company") (NASDAQ: KSPI) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU SUFFERED A LOSS ON YOUR KASPI INVESTMENTS, CLICK HERE BEFORE FEBRUARY 18, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?